Where to Stay in Honolulu: Best Areas & Hotels

 Also a few blocks from the beach and shopping, Vive Hotel Waikiki is a boutique stay combining excellent value and an island welcome, serving guests chilled pineapple juice on arrival.
 Complimentary continental breakfast is available in the Living Room, where you can also chill during the day with a book from the Recycled Reads Library.
 Library and music-themed suites offer a modern-glam option.

-Next door to the recently renovated dining and shopping hub, International Market Place, on Kalakaua Avenue, Holiday Inn Resort Waikiki Beachcomber is close to the beach and entertainment options, including the Royal Hawaiian Center.
+Next door to the recently renovated dining and shopping hub, International Market Place, on Kalakaua Avenue, Waikiki Beachcomber by Outrigger is close to the beach and entertainment options, including the Royal Hawaiian Center.
 The nightly "The Magic of Polynesia" show at the hotel is a perennial hit with guests.

 Coconut Waikiki Hotel prides itself on its "classic island-chic style" and puts sun seekers a short walk to the beach, or in a lounger on the pool's sun deck.
 It's close to restaurants and shopping.
 Start the day with the complimentary continental breakfast.